-08 What is the approach to property acquisition?
+07 What is the approach to property acquisition?

-Crossrail needs to acquire land and buildings in order to deliver the proposed railway.
-We aim to limit such acquisition to the land and buildings needed to construct, operate and maintain the railway.
+Crossrail aims to limit the land and buildings needed to construct, operate and maintain the railway and regrets the necessity for some acquisition to deliver the proposals.

-Land and buildings will be needed to enable construction of, or access to, new station facilities, ventilation shafts and emergency escape and intervention points, the new tunnels or depot and control centre.
+Land and buildings could be needed to enable construction of, or access to, new station facilities, ventilation shafts and emergency escape and intervention points, the new tunnels or depot and control centre.

-Crossrail is closely following the Parliamentary rules that control the process for notifying persons and acquiring land and buildings.
-An exercise to collect the details of those who may be affected, known as 'referencing', will be complete by the time of deposit of the Bill.
+Crossrail are closely following the Parliamentary rules that control the process for notifying persons and acquiring land and buildings.
+An exercise to collect the details of those who may be affected, known as 'referencing' is ongoing.